xnnba1984/Doublet-Detection-Benchmark/README.md

 # Doublet Detection Benchmark

-This the repository to keep the code of paper 'Benchmarking computational doublet-detection methods for single-cell RNA sequencing data
+This repository contains the code to generate the result in the paper 'Benchmarking computational doublet-detection methods for single-cell RNA sequencing data'.

-'.
+# Code Description